zeppe-lin/rejmerge/README.md

 INSTALL
 -------
-The shell commands `make && make install` should build and install this package.
+The shell command `make install` should build and install this package.
+See `config.mk` file for configuration parameters.

 LICENSE